 Getting to the Big Beehive Trailhead: After you reach the hamlet of Lake Louise via Highway 1 or Highway 93 (Icefields Parkway), drive uphill on Lake Louise Drive to Chateau Lake Louise.
 The hiking trails start from the chateau.

-Best Time to Hike to Big Beehive: The Big Beehive hike is best done in July and August but can be completed in late spring and early fall if clear of snow.
+Best Time to Hike to Big Beehive: The Big Beehive hike is best done in July and August (summer in Banff National Park), but can be completed in late spring and early fall if clear of snow.

 - Winter hiking is not advised because of avalanche risk.